Francesc-Muyas/RnaMosaicMutationFinder/README.md

   -cov COV, --cov COV   Minimum coverage
 ```

 !!
-Output files shoul be called with next pattern: `Individual.Tissue.tsv`, where Individual is the id used for the individual, and Tissue is the analysed tissue without dots (i.e Brain, Skin_sun_exposed...)
+Output files should be called as: `Individual.Tissue.tsv`, where Individual is the id used for the individual, and Tissue is the analysed tissue without dots (i.e Brain, Skin_sun_exposed...)

 3. **Step 3.
 3D-Matrix: multi-tissue, multi-individual**

-In this step we collect all tsv per individual obtained in Step 2 to create a multi-tissue per individual matrix.
+In this step we collect all tsv files per individual obtained in Step 2 to create a multi-tissue per individual matrix.
 It is performed with the python script ` tsv2matrix.py`, which requires (tsv files should be sorted by genomic coordinates):

 ```
 usage: tsv2matrix.py [-h] --input I --headerlines H --individual ID --output O